 Emotional abuse can be just as devastating as physical or verbal abuse.
-Indeed some people who have been subject to physical, verbal and emotional abuse have found the emotional element the most challenging to deal with.
+Indeed some people who have been subject to physical, verbal, and emotional abuse have found the emotional element the most challenging to deal with.

 Distinguishing between Emotional Abuse and rare/atypical eruptions of rage

-It’s important to note that most everyone has an off day once in a while, perhaps due to stress, sickness or exhaustion.
+It’s important to note that most everyone has an off day once in a while, perhaps due to stress, sickness, or exhaustion.
 At such times people may exhibit uncharacteristic shows of anger, antagonism or impatience towards their nearest and dearest but such occasional and manageable outbursts do not constitute emotional abuse.
 That said, if angry flare-ups are on the increase, do take conscious steps to reduce the contributory stress so that it does not significantly sour on the relationship.

-If you are concerned that emotional abuse is present or escalating in your relationship you may wish to consider exploring this through couple counseling with a suitably qualified professional.
+If you are concerned that emotional abuse that is present or escalating in your relationship you may wish to consider exploring this through couple counseling with a suitably qualified professional.

 For some of you, the signs of emotional abuse provided here may seem obvious.
 Others however, may have just realized that you are victims of emotional abuse.